Calabi Yau algebras and weighted quiver polyhedra: Acknowledgements

 \section{Acknowledgements}

 I wish to thank Jan Stienstra for the talk he gave in Antwerp \cite{stienstra}, which initiated my interest into the theory of dimer models.
 I also want to thank Nathan Broomhead, Alastair King, Michael Wemyss, Travis Schedler and Sergei Mozgovoy for the interesting discussions about these subjects at the Liegrits workshop in Oxford in January 2008 and during my stays in Bath, Chicago and Wuppertal.
-Finally I want to thank Lieven Le Bruyn for sharing his insights in the theory of reflexive Azumaya algebras.